leolin04/customer-service/README.md

 * We can improve performance by using async and non-blocking logic in the rest controller and in the business service.
 * We need to improve the logging logic, and collect the log.
 * We can run multiple instances of the service with a db replica set.
+* We need to further clarify the stages of the customer status from `checkin` `in-serving` and `served`.
+  The current simplified logic only transit the customer from `checkin` to `served`.